Johnny Boy (album)

 Johnny Boy is the 2006 debut album by British indie pop duo Johnny Boy.
-It contains their previously released singles "You Are the Generation That Bought More Shoes and You Get What You Deserve" and "Johnny Boy Theme," which were extremely well received by critics despite limited distribution.
+It contains their previously released singles "You Are the Generation That Bought More Shoes and You Get What You Deserve" and "Johnny Boy Theme".

 The album was co-produced by James Dean Bradfield of Manic Street Preachers.

 Critical response

 NME gave the album 5/10, finding nothing lived up to their debut single.
 Pitchfork agreed, giving it 5.2/10; they also criticised the limited range of singer Lolly.